chapman-phys220-2018s/cw-05-phys220/README.md

 ## Assessment

 I liked this assignment alot because it helped familiarize with plotting graphs using different methods.
-Hardest part was the 3D plot but I feel pretty comfotable now.
+Hardest part was the 3D plot but I feel pretty comfortable now.
 (Daniel)

-This assignment sh
+This assignment allowed me to practice the various plotting methods.
+(MH)

 **CHANGEME**